 When it was time to dig out my spring decor, I noticed that my yellow tulip wreath was looking a little faded.
 So, I decided to make a new one.

 I have seen a bunch of peony wreaths on Pinterest and I love the way they look!
-So, I headed over to Hobby Lobby to get everything.
+So, I headed to Hobby Lobby to get supplies.
 Here’s how I made a peony wreath:

 Step 1: Gather Your Supplies